<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 • Tire blowouts

-2. Rotate your tires.
 Maintaining an even tread pattern will help you get the most out of your tires.
-In addition, adequate tread pattern helps push rain and snow outward which helps maintain traction.
+In addition, an adequate tread pattern helps push rain and snow outward, which helps maintain traction.
 Tire rotation isn’t difficult and should be done every 6,000 – 8,000 miles.
-But trying to keep track of the intervals at which you should do it is difficult.
+But keeping track of the intervals at which you should do it is difficult.
 Here are some ways to help you remember:

 • Set your car’s computer.
 Some cars track this for you.
 If your car alerts you, schedule an appointment when a message appears.